Dramatic reduction in Indian virus cases confuses experts | ExBulletin

 The Indian government has also partially attributed the decline in the case to wearing masks.
 This is publicly mandated in India, and violations can result in heavy fines in some cities.
 However, experts point out that the situation is more complex as mask compliance is flagged in some regions, but the decline is uniform.

 It’s more than just an intriguing puzzle.
-Identifying what is behind the reduction of infection may help authorities control the virus in the country, with approximately 11 million cases and more than 155,000 deaths reported.
+Identifying what is behind the reduction in infection can help authorities control the virus in the country, with nearly 11 million cases and more than 155,000 deaths reported.
 About 2.4 million people have died worldwide.

-“If you don’t know why, you may be unknowingly doing something that could lead to a relapse,” said Dr. Shahid James, a virus researcher at Ashoka University in India.
+“If you don’t know why, you may be unknowingly doing something that could lead to a relapse,” said Dr. Shahid Jameel, who studies the virus at Ashoka University in India.

 India, like other countries, misses as many infections as it does, and there are questions about how it counts viral deaths.
 However, the burden on hospitals in the country has also diminished in recent weeks, further indicating that the spread of the virus has slowed.
 When the number of cases recorded in November exceeded 9 million, official figures showed that nearly 90% of all life-saving emergency beds equipped with a New Delhi ventilator were full.
 On Thursday, 16% of these beds were occupied.